1j01/card-game-generator/README.md

 * Export minimal rows of cards

 * Handle the case of >= 70 cards in a single deck

+* Maybe allow starting card sets off rendering early

+* Maybe allow previewing the card sets from the renderer once rendered

+* Maybe add some spinners and checkmarks

 * Support decks with separate backs for each card